100+ Best Things to do in LA | The Ultimate Bucket List

 Just note that there is an admission price to get into the flea market, starting around $9 per person.

 Midnight Showing of The Room

-Okay, you're going to have to have an open mind for this local experience in LA, but The Room has become a cult film in Los Angeles and it's a hilarious movie night that you should have t least once in the city.
+Okay, you’re going to have to have an open mind for this local experience in LA, but The Room has become a cult film in Los Angeles and it’s a hilarious movie night that you should have at least once in the city.

 The Room is one of those movies that is so bad that it’s great.
 There was even a more recent movie made about Tommy Wiseau (the creator and star of The Room), starring James Franco.

 The film plays regularly in LA because it is still so popular.
-If you can catch a midnight showing at Regent Theatre, it's a really fun thing to do in LA at night.
+If you can catch a midnight showing at Regent Theatre, it’s a fun thing to do in LA at night.